-Copyrighted-Registered-All Rights Are Reserved Since 1965
+Copyrighted-Registered-All Rights Are Reserved

 A Collection Of Bizarre Solved & Unsolved Mysteries

-Associated With The University Of Arizona
+Associated With The University Of Arizona - UArizona - UofA

 Located In Tucson, Arizona U.S.A.
 From 1885 To The Present Day

-(Not a website of the UofA)
+(Not a website of the UArizona)

 Spirits In The Museum

-Currently the Museum located there on the campus of the University of Arizona contains and displays many exhibits featuring thousands of artifacts from Tucson's ancient residents.
+Currently the Museum located there on the campus of the University of Arizona [UArizona] contains and displays many exhibits featuring thousands of artifacts from Tucson's ancient residents.
 The first floor is open to the public with collections and exhibits.
 But, up on the 2nd floor both the public and employees have never been allowed any access since the opening of the massive brick and stone building as a museum.

 Behind those many locked 2nd floor hall doors there are virtually unknown and unmarked rooms containing the largest collections of specimens in the world of and from all the different ancient peoples of what is now called Arizona.